 To see more detail of where to stay in Santiago de Chile, go to google map;

-1. Santiago Centro: Best Area to Stay in Santiago de Chile for Nightlife
+1. Santiago Centro, Where to Stay in Santiago de Chile for Nightlife

 We begin right in the heart of the city, in the commune of Santiago Centro.
 This is the oldest part of the city, first founded in 1541.
 As such, there is an incredible amount of historical buildings and monuments to see.